fwuffyboi/blog/src/content/blog/who-am-i.md

 I also happen to run 2 servers!
 I even named them...
 Anton and Alexis.
 They're very nice.

-Anton currently runs a [spotify listening stat thingy](https://github.com/Yooooomi/your_spotify), [Nginx Proxy Manager](https://github.com/NginxProxyManager/nginx-proxy-manager) for Alexis and [Homarr](https://github.com/ajnart/homarr).
+Anton doesnt run much.
+Basically just a [spotify listening stat thingy](https://github.com/Yooooomi/your_spotify), other random little stuff and [Nginx Proxy Manager](https://github.com/NginxProxyManager/nginx-proxy-manager).

-Alexis runs a lot.
+Alexis (my nas) runs a lot.
  - A YouTube video downloader: [MeTube](https://github.com/alexta69/metube)
  - A file browser called...
 [FileBrowser](https://github.com/filebrowser/filebrowser)??
  - Bitwarden but not: [VaultWarden](https://github.com/dani-garcia/vaultwarden)
- - My TV/Movie/(part-time)Music player!
-[JellyFin!!](https://github.com/jellyfin/jellyfin)
+ - ~~My TV/Movie/(part-time)Music player!
+[JellyFin!!](https://github.com/jellyfin/jellyfin)~~
  - Aaaaaaaaaand [Syncthing](https://github.com/syncthing) to y'know, sync my things up to my Nas??..

-Now, that "NAS" is Alexis.

 Both of my servers run off of a Raspberry Pi 4B.
 Except Alexis uses an [Argon EON case](https://argon40.myshopify.com/products/argon-eon-pi-nas), which I must say, is very impressive.
 It currently has 2TB of storage (2x 2TB HDD's) and it is in RAID 1.
-(Basically RAID 1 just means whatever I put on one drive, goes onto the other, so if a drive breaks, I still have a version of all my data.)
+(Basically RAID 1 just means whatever I put on one drive, goes onto the other, so if a drive breaks, I still have a version of all my data for a small amount of time.
+YES I ALSO BACKUP TO AN EXTERNAL DISK EVERY DAY.)

 I dont know what else to put here.
 If anyone who decided to read this has any ideas what I should post next, send a text on discord!
 (Again, lol, bottom right of the page.)